 How To Choose your Cockroach Killers

-While you might enjoy catching some roaches roaming around the house, it is no secret that there is a whole colony that is hiding at some location in your residence.
+While you might enjoy catching some roaches roaming around the house, it is no secret that there is a whole colony hiding at some location in your residence.
 However, spray insecticides will kill the roaches only on contact.
-Therefore, you should target the roaches in the areas they breed and live, which makes Bait Strips, Gels, and Combat baits to be highly effective in roach elimination.
+Therefore, you should target the roaches in the areas they breed and live, making Bait Strips, Gels, and Combat baits highly effective in roach elimination.